william6542/william6542.github.io/_posts/2022-12-04-Oregon-Logs-Data-Project.markdown

 ![quarters pond values over years](/assets/QuartersOverYearsPondValueV2.jpeg)

-Next, in Figure 3, we can see that the logging in each region of Oregon is relativel equal.
+Next, in Figure 3, we can see that the logging in each region of Oregon is relatively equal.

 Figure 3: